Movement and Exercise Science

 BEYOND THE CLASSROOM

-The Wellness/Recreation Center (WRC) serves as the primary instructional and research center for the physical education program, among others.
+The Wellness and Recreation Center (WRC) serves as the primary instructional and research center for the physical education program, among others.
 This bold facility provides state-of-the-art space for classrooms, laboratories, and faculty and staff offices.
 Space designed for research, teaching and public service includes the exercise physiology laboratory, biomechanics laboratory, psychomotor behavior laboratory, athletic training laboratory and the wellness resources laboratory.
 Activity areas include five aerobic/dance studios, six handball/racquetball courts, two multipurpose courts, a one-tenth mile jogging track, fitness/conditioning areas, a nearly 40-foot high climbing wall, leisure pool, instructional pool with seating for 300 and an outdoor pursuits center

 The physical education division offers several undergraduate scholarships available for men and women who exhibit promising ability and who need financial assistance to prepare for physical education.
 Recently established scholarships also provide money to a limited number of students who have demonstrated outstanding scholarship.